 I needed to take the train from the marvellous Shinjuku station in Tokyo on the JR Cho line to Otsuki station.
 From there I was to then pick up the Fujikyu Railway Line to Fujikawaguchiko.

 The first night was booked in a place called Fuji Q Highland which turned out to be my second surprise.
-As instead of being that naturally beautiful location that I had dreamed about with views over Mount Fuji it was in fact a hideous, noisy amusement park.
+Instead of being that naturally beautiful location that I had dreamed about with views over Mount Fuji, it was in fact a hideous, noisy amusement park.

 I later discovered that it was actually built in 1968 so it was as old as me.
-Now not being too children friendly I was none too impressed however I did appreciate that if I was a ten year old both the journey on Thomas and the amusement park at the end of the line would have been a little bit special.
+Now not being too child-friendly I was none too impressed however I did appreciate that if I was a ten-year-old both the journey on Thomas and the amusement park at the end of the line would have been a little bit special.

 That evening after sitting on the floor eating Ramen in an authentic, yet eerily quiet Japanese restaurant it was an early night before that final push, past the rollercoasters and ghost trains for the magnificent Mount Fuji.